 Ecological community characterization was completed in general accordance with the MNRF Ecological Land Classification (ELC) for Southern Ontario (Lee et al. 1998).
 During the field investigations, vegetation was characterized using ELC to classify and map ecological communities to the vegetation level.
 The ecological community boundaries were generally defined through the review of aerial photography and further refined during field investigations.
-The information was documented and classified according to species and locational data was gathered using a hand-held GPS.
+The protocol recommends that a vegetation community be a minimum of 0.5 hectares (ha) in size before it is defined.
+Based on the composition of vegetation communities within the Study Area, patches of vegetation less than 0.5 ha or disturbed/planted vegetation were described (if required), provided they clearly fit within an ELC vegetation type.
+The information was documented and classified according to species and locational data was gathered using a handheld GPS.